Yannnyan/BDES/README.md

         threading.Thread.join(consumer)
         threading.Thread.join(producer)
 ```
-sample code for start function of a company which starts all the branches work fucntion
+Sample code for start function of a company which starts all the branches work fucntion
 ```python
 async def start(self):
         # get the coroutine objects